Rayan Cherki: Manchester City

 On 10 June 2025, Premier League club Manchester City announced the signing of Cherki on a five-year contract for a reported initial fee of €36.5m, a potential €6m in add-ons, and a 15% sell-on clause.
 On 22 June, he scored his first goal for the club in a 6–0 FIFA Club World Cup group stage victory against Al Ain.

-On 14 August 2025, after Jack Grealish's departure on loan to Everton, Cherki was given the number 10 shirt.
-On 16 August, Cherki scored on his Premier League debut for City, coming on as a substitute for Erling Haaland in a 4–0 away victory over Wolverhampton Wanderers in their season opener.
-On 21 October, Cherki made his UEFA Champions League debut for City as a substitute in a 2–0 away league phase victory over La Liga side Villarreal.
+On 14 August, after Jack Grealish's departure on loan to Everton, Cherki was given the number 10 shirt.
+On 16 August, Cherki scored on his Premier League debut for City after coming on as a substitute for Erling Haaland in a 4–0 away victory over Wolverhampton Wanderers in their season opener.
 On 29 October, Cherki registered a goal and an assist on his EFL Cup debut in a 3–1 away victory over EFL Championship side Swansea City in the fourth round.
-On 5 November 2025, Cherki scored his first career UEFA Champions League goal as a substitute for Jérémy Doku in a 4–1 home league phase victory over Bundesliga side Borussia Dortmund.
+On 5 November, Cherki scored his first Champions League goal in a 4–1 home league phase victory over Bundesliga side Borussia Dortmund.

+On 28 August 2026, Cherki scored twice in a 4–1 away win against Crystal Palace.

 International career

+Youth

 Cherki is eligible to play for either France, Algeria, or Italy – the latter two due to his parents' origin.
 He played for the France national under-16 team twice in 2018, both of which were friendly matches against Denmark.

 In 2024, Cherki was named in France U23's squad for the Olympic Games hosted in France.
 He appeared in three games during the tournament, starting in the last group stage game against New Zealand, and then appeared as a substitute in the semi-final game against Egypt, and then in the final against Spain, as France won the silver medal.
 Being an Olympic medalist, Cherki was awarded the Knight of the National Order of Merit.